Applies only to tickets purchased directly from Southwest. Other airfare earns 1X.

 In addition to the sign-up bonus, cardholders earn 3x points on Southwest purchases and 2x points on Rapid Rewards hotel and car rental partner purchases, local transit, commuting, and rideshare.
 In addition to those travel purchases, cardholders also earn 2x points on internet, cable, phone services, and select streaming services.
 All other purchases earn 1x points.

 All points earned count toward earning the Southwest Companion Pass.
-Plus, cardholders will earn 1,500 Tier Qualifying Points toward A-List and A-List Preferred Status for every $5,000 spent per year.
+Plus, cardholders will earn 1,500 Tier Qualifying Points toward A-List and A-List Preferred Status for every $5,000 spent per year and there is no limit on the amount of TQPs you can earn.
 And you don’t need to worry about foreign transaction fees with the Southwest Priority Card.

 The only downside to Southwest Airlines credit cards is that Rapid Rewards points are only valuable for flying Southwest.
 If you want to earn flexible points, consider a credit card that earns Chase Ultimate Rewards points, such as the Chase Sapphire Preferred Card.
 Chase Ultimate Rewards points transfer to the Southwest Rapid Rewards program, so you’ll still be able to top off your Rapid Rewards account when you need points for your next redemption, but you can also transfer them to any of Chase’s other airline or hotel transfer partners.